openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

           // Explicit instantiation
      }

-*Functions with receiver* are dispatched statically; what function is being called is known at compile time based on the receiver type specified in its declaration.

-They can be applied to receiver of any derived class until it is redefined in the derived class:
+*Functions with receiver* are dispatched statically.
+What function is being called is known at compile time based on the receiver type specified in the declaration.
+A *function with receiver* can be applied to the receiver of any derived class until it is redefined within the derived class:

 .. code-block:: typescript
    :linenos: